Salahaddin Khalilov: Scientific-pedagogical activity

-He defended his PhD (Kandidat nauk) thesis titled “Systematic Structural Analysis of Scientific and Technological Progress in the USSR” in 1976.
+He defended his PhD (Candidate of Sciences) thesis titled “Systematic Structural Analysis of Scientific and Technological Progress in the USSR” in 1976.
 After completing his postdoctoral research he defended a thesis titled “Logico-gnoseological issues of Scientific and Technological Progress” in 1989.
-In the same year he became a professor and the head of the Philosophy Department at Azerbaijan State Pedagogical University.
-He founded the University “Azerbaijan” — a private university in Azerbaijan in 1991 and was its rector up to 2006.
-Since 1994 he has been leading the Research Center “East and West”.
-Prof. S. Khalilov established the international socio-political journal “Ipek Yolu” (The Silk Road) in 1997 and was its Editor-in-Chief up to 2005.
-In 2002 he was elected as the Chairman of the Presidium of the Azerbaijan Association of Philosophy and Socio-Political Sciences (AFSEA).
-From 2003 he is the Editor-in-Chief of the Journal “Felsefe ve Sosial-siyasi Elmler” (Philosophy and Socio-Political Sciences).
-Since 2006 he is a Member of the Presidium of the Higher Attestation Commission under the President of the Republic of Azerbaijan.
-In 2007 Prof. Khalilov was elected as the Corresponding-Member of the Azerbaijan National Academy of Sciences.
-From 2009 he is the Chairman of Scientific Council of the National Academy of Sciences of Azerbaijan on Philosophy, Political and Social Sciences.
+In the same year, he became a professor and the head of the Philosophy Department at Azerbaijan State Pedagogical University.
+He founded Azerbaijan University, a private university in Azerbaijan, in 1991, and was its rector until 2006.
+Since 1994, he has been leading the research center East and West.
+Khalilov established the international socio-political journal “Ipek Yolu” (The Silk Road) in 1997 and was its Editor-in-Chief until 2005.
+In 2002, he was elected as the Chairman of the Presidium of the Azerbaijan Association of Philosophy and Socio-Political Sciences (AFSEA).
+Since 2003, he has been the Editor-in-Chief of the journal “Felsefe ve Sosial-siyasi Elmler” (Philosophy and Socio-Political Sciences).
+Since 2006, he has been a member of the Presidium of the Higher Attestation Commission under the President of the Republic of Azerbaijan.
+In 2007, Prof. Khalilov was elected as the Corresponding-Member of the Azerbaijan National Academy of Sciences.

-Prof. Khalilov’s investigations are mainly focused on Philosophy of Science, Philosophical Comparativism, Phenomenology, Philosophical Aspects of Eastern and Western Civilizations, Philosophy of Abu Turkhan, Cognitive Theory.
+Khalilov’s investigations are mainly focused on Philosophy of Science, Philosophical Comparativism, Phenomenology, Philosophical Aspects of Eastern and Western Civilizations, Philosophy of Abu Turkhan, and Cognitive Theory.

 Social and educational activity

-S.Khalilov founded and was the first leader of the Junior Physicists School in Azerbaijan in 1972.
+Khalilov founded the Junior Physicists School in Azerbaijan in 1972.